Thakursim/Todo-List/README.md

    `git clone https://github.com/Thakursim/Todo-List`

 # Getting up and running.
+ Get inside the Todo-List using this command.

+ `cd Todo-List`

 This steps below will get you up and running with a local development environment.
 We assume you have the following installed: